China is the world’s most populous country and the third largest in area with a dominant global economy.

 The wealthy and efficient island state of Singapore has great shopping and wonderful affordable food along with high rises, ancient temples and green spaces.

-The economic marvel of Taiwan has become a star Asian trading nation with a formidable and thriving technology and petrochemicals industry.
+The economic marvel of Taiwan has become a star Asian trading region with a formidable and thriving technology and petrochemicals industry.

 The Kingdom of Thailand ranges from a mountainous north down to the southern Malay Peninsula with numerous iconic islands in the Andaman Sea.